Connect with others who understand.

 • Place a blanket in a comfortable spot so you can quickly curl up and cover your entire body.

-The sooner you warm up, the better you’ll feel, as a myPHteam member pointed out: “I am now very careful to avoid lengthy exposure to cold air (50 or below).
+The sooner you warm up, the better you’ll feel.
+As a myPHteam member pointed out, “I am now very careful to avoid lengthy exposure to cold air (50 or below).
 I do recover from the deleterious effects once I get back into a warm environment.”

 Talk With Others Who Understand

-On myPHteam, the social network for people with pulmonary hypertension and their loved ones, more than 49,000 members come together to ask questions, give advice, and share their stories with others who understand life with pulmonary hypertension and pulmonary arterial hypertension.
+On myPHteam, the social network for people with pulmonary hypertension and their loved ones, more than 53,000 members come together to ask questions, give advice, and share their stories with others who understand life with pulmonary hypertension and pulmonary arterial hypertension.

 Do your PAH symptoms worsen when temperatures drop?
 What do you do to help manage PAH in cold weather?
 Share your advice in the comments below, or start a conversation by posting on your Activities page.